How Much Does Coachella Pay Its Headliners?

 Advertisement

 Each weekend of Coachella, over 100,000 attendees descend on Indio Valley, generating a lot of money.
-In 2016, Coachella and Stagecoach saw $704 (£538) million in economic activity, and in 2017, Coachella festival alone grossed $114.6 (£87.64) million.
-Needless to say, the performers can earn hefty paycheques for their acts.
+In 2016, Coachella and Stagecoach saw $704 million in economic activity, and in 2017, Coachella festival alone grossed $114.6 million.
+Needless to say, the performers can earn hefty paychecks for their acts.

 The good news is, this year there are more women second- and third-headliners than there have been in years past, including Janelle Monáe, Billie Eilish, Chvrches, Kacey Musgraves, Ella Mai, Maggie Rogers, Christine and the Queens, and H.E.R.
 (Solange was also supposed to be a second-headliner, but she just dropped out citing production issues.)